FiiConnect21/DNS-Server/README.md

 **If you use Pi-hole, please see [Setting up Pi-hole](#Setting-up-Pi-hole)**

-# Running on Windows:

-Run the .exe provided [on the releases page](https://github.com/RiiConnect24/RiiConnect24-DNS-Server/releases).
-If your antivirus notifies you about the .exe file, allow it and run it.
-If it doesn't work, you should also allow communication for this this .exe in your firewall settings.

-# Running on Linux/macOS:
+# Running on Windows/Linux/macOS:

 You will need to install Python 3 and run these commands in the Terminal.

 > pip install dnslib requests

+To run it on Windows, simply type in:

+> python3 FiiConnect21-DNS-Server.py

-To run it, simply type in:
+To run it on Linux/macOS, simply type in:

-> sudo python3 RiiConnect24-DNS-Server.py
+> sudo python3 FiiConnect21-DNS-Server.py

 Replace `python3` with the name/path to your Python binary if necessary